Operation Smart Island Economies aims to transition islands to 100% renewable energy by accelerating commercial investment.

 The Carbon War Room currently has the following requests for proposals and invitations to bid open:

-- This Invitation to Bid has been addressed to a number of consultants; however, proposals will be accepted by all interested qualified firms and consultants.
+- This Request for Qualifications has been addressed to a number of consultants; however, proposals will be accepted by all interested qualified firms and consultants.

 - General Procurement Notice